JorjaKark/FSI-LABS-9/LOGBOOK11.md

 #### 1. Installing / locating OpenSSL + copying the config

-You verified OpenSSL was installed via Homebrew and set OpenSSL’s binary path, then located the system `openssl.cnf` and copied it into your working directory so you could edit it locally.
+We verified OpenSSL was installed via Homebrew and set OpenSSL’s binary path, then located the system `openssl.cnf` and copied it into your working directory so you could edit it locally.

   ![Figure 1](./screenshots/screenshots-week11/task1/1.png)
   <figcaption><b>Figure 1.</b>–Installing/verifying OpenSSL via Homebrew and setting an OpenSSL path variable.</figcaption>